-Selection bias arises when the mechanism used to choose units for the sample tends to select certain units more often than they should.
-As an example, a convenience sample chooses the units most easily available.
-Problems can arise when those who are easy to reach differ in important ways from those harder to reach.
-Another example of selection bias can happen with observational studies and experiments.
-These studies often rely on volunteers (people who choose to participate), and this self-selection has the potential for bias, if the volunteers differ from the target population in important ways.
+Arises when the mechanism used to choose units for the sample tends to select certain units more often than they should be selected.
+As an example, a convenience sample chooses the units that are most easily available.
+Problems can arise when those who are easy to reach differ in important ways from those who are harder to reach.
+As another example, observational studies and experiments often rely on volunteers (people who choose to participate), and this self-selection has the potential for bias if the volunteers differ from the target population in important ways.

-Non-response bias comes in two forms: unit and item.
-Unit non-response happens when someone selected for a sample is unwilling to participate (they may never answer a phone call from an unknown caller).
-Item non-response occurs when, say, someone answers the phone but refuses to respond to a particular survey question.
-Non-response can lead to bias if those who choose not to participate or to not answer a particular question are systematically different from those who respond.
+Comes in two forms: unit and item.
+Unit nonresponse happens when someone selected for a sample is unwilling to participate (they may never answer a phone call from an unknown caller).
+Item nonresponse occurs when, say, someone answers the phone but refuses to respond to a particular survey question.
+Nonresponse can lead to bias if those who choose not to respond are systematically different from those who choose to respond.

-In the 2016 US Presidential Election, non-response bias and measurement bias were key factors in the inaccurate predictions of the winner.
+In the 2016 US presidential election, nonresponse bias and measurement bias were key factors in the inaccurate predictions of the winner.
 Nearly all voter polls leading up to the election predicted Clinton a winner over Trump.
-Clinton’s upset victory came as a surprise.
+Trump’s upset victory came as a surprise.
 After the election, many polling experts attempted to diagnose where things went wrong in the polls.
-The American Association for Public Opinion Research, found predictions made were flawed for two key reasons:
+The American Association for Public Opinion Research found that the predictions were flawed for two key reasons:

-Over-representation of college-educated voters.
+College-educated voters were overrepresented.
 College-educated voters are more likely to participate in surveys than those with less education, and in 2016 they were more likely to support Clinton.
-Higher response rates from more highly educated voters biased the sample and over-estimated support for Clinton.
+Higher response rates from more highly educated voters biased the sample and overestimated support for Clinton.